LucidLuxxx/CoreCycler-Lux/readme.txt

 This is a modified version of sp00n's corecycler program. this is corecycler version 10.0.0alpha5.
 I am developing a GUI for corecycler. its not ready yet.
+To test it out with what I have done so far, install python, be sure to check the box to add python to environment path during install, then double click main.py.

+main.py imports all the other python files when you run it so it's basically combining all the python files into one. after I finish the logging section and a few other things, I will be compiling it into an executable .exe file that will run without python having to be installed.